Teaching-myself-Godot/fishfolk-vs-goblins/README.md

 - [ ] create a cute goblin village with little baby goblins in cribs for the monsters to attack
 - [ ] give the monsters HP bars
 - [ ] allow the monsters to die when HP runs out
-- [ ] make monster model react to being hit (very short animation ?)
+- [x] make monster model react to being hit
 - [ ] make monster model react to dying (spinning around 3 axes, flying through the air like the little fish chibi's they are)
 - [ ] make an attack animation when reaching the goal
 - [ ] make the baby goblin and the attacking monster disappear